Aoba-Japan International School: Accreditation and curriculum

 The school is accredited by the Council of International Schools (CIS), New England Association of Schools and Colleges (NEASC), and the International Baccalaureate Organization (IBO).
 In 2015, Aoba – Japan International School became an IB World School.
 It currently offers the PYP and DP, and is an MYP candidate school.

 A-JIS has implemented the International Baccalaureate (IB) curriculum with an emphasis on developing the characteristics of global leaders, entrepreneurs, and innovators in the school learners.
 The school focuses on building effective communication, problem solving, and wise risk taking skills.

-Extra curricular
+Extracurricular

-Extra curricular activities are also strongly encouraged at A-JIS.
+Extracurricular activities are also strongly encouraged at A-JIS.
 Extra curricular offerings include: athletics, music, the after school program, global leadership, clubs, student union, and guidance counseling.
 The school participates in the Kanto Plains Schools’ Association (KP), the World Scholars Cup, the EN Foundation Creating Balance Event, the Nadia Tohoku Relief U-12 Soccer Tournament, and numerous other important events, activities, and initiatives.